-At TLC we will endeavour to ensure no strip searches take place on the school's premises.
+At TLC The Learning Centre we will endeavour to ensure no strip searches take place on the property.
 We will always insist, should a strip search be deemed necessary by the authorities, that the child be taken to a police station with an appropriate adult.